open-feature/spec/specification/glossary.md

 ### Flag Management System

 A source-of-truth for flag values and rules.
 Flag management systems may include SaaS feature flag vendors, custom "in-house" feature flag infrastructure, or open-source implementations.

+### Client

+A lightweight abstraction that provides functions to evaluate feature flags.
+A client is associated with a single provider, which it uses to perform evaluations.

 ### Provider